qmk/qmk_firmware/keyboards/cannonkeys/reverie/readme.md

-# Reverie PCB
+# Reverie PCBs

-Reverie PCB from CannonKeys
+Reverie PCBs from CannonKeys

-This is for both the solderable and hotswap versions of this PCB.
+This folder is for both the solderable and hotswap versions of this PCB.

 The hotswap version does not support per-key LEDs and has reduced layout support (no ISO)

 * Keyboard Maintainer: [Andrew Kannan](https://github.com/awkannan)
 * Hardware Supported: RP2040